PeytonGozon/SPRL/README.md

 The goal of this package is to provide an easy-to-use environment for self play reinforcement learning of zero-sum two-player games.

+The default agent will train via Deep-Q Learning.

 ### Examples
 * Tic Tac Toe (TODO)
 * Connect Four (TODO)